Family Support, Well Being & Safeguarding

 Family Support, Well Being and Safeguarding

 St James Church of England Primary School remains fully committed to the health and well being of our children.
-Through following the Safeguarding policies of the Sandwell Safeguarding Board, staff at St James endeavour to deliver these shared values:
+Staff at St James endeavour to deliver these shared values:

 - All children and young people need to be, and have a right to be safe from abuse and neglect.